The Thrift Savings Plan (TSP), used by federal civilian and military personnel, is one of the best retirement systems in the world.

 The G Fund consists of unique treasuries.

-They give returns roughly equal to 10-year treasuries, but have liquidity and protection against interest rate fluctuations similar to 3-month T-bills.
-This gives them probably the best overall risk/reward ratio of any other treasury investments, and they’re only available to TSP investors and myRA investors.
+They give returns roughly equal to 10-year treasuries, but have liquidity and protection against interest rate fluctuations even better than 3-month T-bills.
+This gives the G Fund the best overall risk/reward ratio of any Treasury investment, and it’s only available to TSP investors.

 G Fund Pros:

 - Protected from loss of value by the full faith and credit of the US government

 - Rate of return is strongly based on prevailing interest rates set by the Federal Reserve, which are currently low

 - Low growth: just barely keeps up with inflation